cisco-asp-web/LTRMSI-3000/lab_5/lab_5-guide.md

 Using the [Lab 5 scripts and data](./scripts/sonic-network/) we've created a model of our SONiC fabric topology with relevant SRv6 data in Jalapeno's Arango Graph Database.
 This makes the fabric topology graph available to *`PyTorch`* (or other SDN applications) via Jalapeno's API.

-Screenshot from [Jalapeno UI](http://198.18.128.101:30700) - right click or CTRL-click to open in new tab, select "Topology Viewer" then "fabric graph".
-From the "layout" dropdown select "Clos"
+Use this link to open the [Jalapeno UI](http://198.18.128.101:30700) into a new tab/window.
+First select "Topology Viewer", second "fabric graph", and third click the "layout" dropdown select "Clos"

 ![Topology Graph](../topo_drawings/lab5-fabric-topology-graph.png)